 The intent of the core course policy is to ensure that students achieve a "C" or better in the core courses of their program.
 Students earning below a "C" in a core course will be required to repeat the course.
 Only the repeated grade will be included in the grade point average.
 Repeated courses will be included in attempted hours, unless the course is dropped during the add/drop period and if successfully passed will also be included in attempted and completed hours and used to calculate maximum time frame, rate of progress and grade progression.
-An overall 2.0 grade point average is required for graduation from any program at Bryan College.
-Core courses may be taken a maximum of three times.
-If courses have been attempted three times and not successfully passed, the student will be dismissed from Bryan College.
+An overall 2.0 grade point average is required for graduation from any program at Bryan University.
+In accord with the University's Repeat Policy, Core courses may be taken a maximum of three times.
+If courses have been attempted three times and not successfully passed, the student will be dismissed from Bryan University.
 For more information, see the Repeat Policy section of this Catalog.